Serbian tutors · Los Angeles · Since 2006

 Serbian in Los Angeles

 Serbian is a South Slavic language spoken by about 9 million people, primarily in Serbia, Bosnia and Herzegovina, and Montenegro.
-Here’s the thing that always comes up: Serbian and Croatian are mutually intelligible.
+Here is the thing that always comes up: Serbian and Croatian are mutually intelligible.
 A Serb and a Croat can have a conversation without any trouble.
-The main visible difference is the script — Serbian uses both Cyrillic and Latin alphabets, while Croatian sticks to Latin.
-There are vocabulary differences, accent differences, and political reasons why they’re classified as separate languages, but linguistically they’re extremely close.
-Serbian also has a pitch accent system with four distinct tones, which gives the language a particular rhythm.
+The main visible difference is the script.
+Serbian is written in both Cyrillic and Latin alphabets (Cyrillic is constitutionally official, but Latin is used everywhere in practice), while Croatian uses only the Latin alphabet.
+Vocabulary differences are real but small.
+Pronunciation and grammar are nearly identical.
+The languages were officially merged as Serbo-Croatian during Yugoslavia, then split politically after 1991, but the linguistic reality has not changed.

 Serbian in Los Angeles facts